gioblu/PJON/documentation/configuration.md

 | [OverSampling](/strategies/OverSampling)  | radio, wire  | 1 or 2 |
 | [ThroughSerial](/strategies/ThroughSerial)  | serial port  | 1 or 2 |

-By default all strategies files are included.
-To reduce memory footprint simply add for example `#define PJON_INCLUDE_SWBB` before PJON include.
+By default all strategies are included.
+To reduce memory footprint add for example `#define PJON_INCLUDE_SWBB` before PJON inclusion, to include only `SoftwareBitBang` strategy.
 You can define more than one strategy related constant if necessary.

 Supported definitions:
 - `PJON_INCLUDE_SWBB` includes SoftwareBitBang